-The Christian world today is awash with books by authors who, collectively, present a plethora of viewpoints, all under the banner of 'Christianity'.
-A considerable number become very popular best sellers.
-Unfortunately however, popularity, is absolutely no of indication of Biblical accuracy, or spiritual reliability.
-Many of these authors of these books, profess to be innovative or progressive Christian leaders, who claim to be rethinking Christianity.
-Others hide behind titles such as "motivational speakers" or 'management experts' who's aim is to cultivate or develop leaders.
-The truth is that many of these books not only flatly contradict the Scriptures, but subtly introduce New Age concepts, ideas and teachings.
-Rank heresy is often delivered well sprinkled with Biblical verses, carefully chosen to make it appear that that the teaching is Biblical.
-These authors/speakers/leaders are not Christians, but wolves in sheep's clothing who do little but lead people away from salvation and life.
+The Christian world today is awash with mega-churches that cater to the America’s insatiable quest to be entertained, and popular and charismatic leaders who collectively present a plethora of viewpoints, all under the banner of 'Christianity'.
+The problem is that popularity is neither an indication of Biblical accuracy nor spiritual reliability.
+Rank heresy is often delivered well sprinkled with Biblical verses, carefully chosen to make it appear that that the teaching is Scriptural.
+Many do nothing but cater to what the listeners wish were true or their insatiable quest to be entertained.
+These men and women are not Christians, but wolves in sheep's clothing who lead people away from salvation and life.

-Sadly, although the New Testament repeatedly warns against deception, a very gullible Christian community rarely, if ever, bothers to take into consideration 'the whole counsel of God' and thoroughly investigate other passages in Scripture that may disagree with, or even completely contradict what is being claimed.
+Sadly, although the New Testament repeatedly warns against deception, a very gullible Christian community rarely, if ever, bothers to take into consideration 'the whole counsel of God' and thoroughly investigate passages in Scripture that may disagree with, or even completely contradict what is being claimed.
 Instead, as long as it sounds reasonable, and said spiritual leader/pastor/author can pull out a few ‘proof texts’ that appear to substantiate their theories, the hearer/reader remains perfectly content.
 This is one of the factors that has led to false and dangerous doctrines become not only accepted and embraced, but spread like a particularly deadly virus.